 Action - Version B: In the conversation, I shared with Jason that his lack of responsiveness created a significant amount of additional work for me.
 I shared that I’ve been doing my financial analysis to ensure we close deals and operate within the 48-hour timeline our team has agreed to.
 Jason got emotional as I was speaking.
 He told me that he is the primary caregiver for a family member, and it’s been the most challenging time of his life.
 He was surprised by the conversation, hurt that I assumed he didn’t care about his work and felt accused of cutting corners.
 As soon as he told me what was really going on, I immediately apologized.

 Result - Version B: This was explicit learning for me not to jump to conclusions.
 Now, I understand the importance of starting these conversations by asking questions to understand the situation better.
 You never know what a colleague might be dealing with.
 Jason and I were able to move forward in our working relationship after finding a better way to communicate the workload he could expect each week.
 He didn’t miss a deadline after our conversation and appreciated how I subsequently worked with him on getting things done together.
 Next time I’m in a situation like this, I will absolutely seek understanding as a first step.

 In this version of an answer, the candidate made a small mistake in communication -- failing to understand the situation before moving forward sufficiently.
 However, this response still frames the error positively, showing that you learn from mistakes.

-As part of your interview prep, write 6-10 stories in the STAR framework that illustrate how your immediately transferable experience will enable you to hit the ground running in this role.
+As part of your interview prep, write 6-10 stories in the STAR framework that illustrates how your immediately transferable experience will enable you to hit the ground running in this role.